vegan tahini chocolate chip cookies on cooling rack

 When done right, tahini can add a nuanced and subtle toasted nutty flavor to sweets.
 My rule for using tahini in desserts is to think of it as a substitute for peanut butter.
 That means that tahini will work well in baked goods with ingredients like chocolate, nuts, bananas, and more.

-Simply put, a peanut butter anything recipe (like “peanut butter brownies” or “peanut butter banana bread”) can easily be a tahini anything recipe (“tahini brownies” and “tahini banana bread”).
+A peanut butter anything recipe (like “peanut butter brownies”) can easily be a tahini anything recipe (“tahini brownies”).

 hands breaking a vegan tahini chocolate chip cookie